 The primary reason is that your baby uses a different suckling technique when using a pacifier versus nursing at the breast.
 The worry is if introducing a pacifier too soon; it can negatively impact the breastfeeding relationship.
 Your baby may grow to prefer the pacifier, turning away from nursing because of the effort it requires.

-Don't worry.
+Not to worry though.
 Findings have shown that a pacifier is not going to make breastfeeding impossible and can help to calm a fussy baby.

 🚼 Dental Development